 How you choose to wind down the day is up to you—wander along water's edge in Pender Harbour, try a Middle Eastern-themed cooking demo at Jamjar in Sechelt, sample seasonal ciders at Brickers Cider, or stretch your legs on a brisk walk of Sechelt's seawall.

 Day 4: Powell River

 Check out of your accommodation and make your way via ferry to the adventure capital of the Sunshine Coast: Powell River.
-Here, you’ll find plenty of powder stashes in the snow-draped mountains around Powell River, including the well-used and much beloved Knuckleheads.
-This winter recreational haven boasts good access to snowshoe and cross-country ski trails and two cabins where you can warm up at day’s end.
-(For gear rentals, head to Mitchell’s Canoe, Kayak & SUP, Sales and Rentals).
+Here, you'll find plenty of powder stashes in the snow-draped mountains around Powell River, including the well-used and much beloved Knuckleheads.
+This winter recreational haven boasts good access to snowshoe and cross-country ski trails and two cabins where you can warm up at day's end.
+If you're looking for gear rentals, head to Mitchell's Canoe, Kayak & SUP, Sales and Rentals.

 Another one of the best vantage points for taking in Powell River's stunning mountainous scenery?
 The water.
 Book a fishing charter and spend a full- or half-day angling for winter chinook.
 Or take your coastal explorations even deeper.
 If you're an experienced scuba diver, bring the neoprene and suit up to traverse the shoreline along Willingdon Beach Park.
 Water visibility is best in winter and there's plenty of access, plus numerous freshwater lakes, in the area.
 Sufficiently chilled by this point?
 Head to Costa Del Sol where you can dine on belly-warming Latin-infused dishes from one of their heated outdoor domes.